A geometrically aware auto-encoder for multi-texture synthesis: Introduction

 The present work is in the continuation of these approaches and introduces an auto-encoder architecture enabling one to synthesize arbitrary textures from a compact latent representation.
 The autoencoder architecture avoids the training instability inherent to GAN-based approaches and is naturally suited to synthesis and editing tasks.
 The encoding step yields a latent code adapted to an input texture, from which arbitrary samples can be synthesized.
-In order to do so, the latent space should be spatially agnostic, or in other words the network should treat in the same way different translations of a given input, which is made possible by carefully designing both the encoder and the generator.
-Moreover, we wish the architecture to deal with both stochastic and structured, periodic-like textures.
+The resulting latent space is spatially agnostic, or in other words the network treats in the same way different translations of a given input, which is made possible by carefully designing both the encoder and the generator.
+Moreover, the proposed architecture deals with both stochastic and structured, periodic-like textures.
 This is achieved thanks to the inclusion of sine waves in the design of the generator.
 Contrarily to what is done in the literature, we deal with these periodic components in a way that allows arbitrary rotations and scalings of the exemplar textures, a property that is clearly desirable in order to achieve a generic representation of textures.
 To the best of our knowledge, the resulting architecture is the first approach proposing a generic latent representation for textures, including an encoder to embed texture images, from which new samples can be synthesized or in which editing operations can be performed.